handsontable/handsontable/docs/content/guides/rows/row-sorting.md

   columns: [
     {
       title: 'Model',
-      // set the data type of column 1
+      // set the data type of the 'Model' column
       type: 'text', // 'text' is the default type, so you can omit it
       data: 'model',
     },
     {
       title: 'Price',
-      // set the data type of column 2
+      // set the data type of the 'Price' column
       type: 'numeric',
       data: 'price',
       numericFormat: {